aruizrab/portfolio/README.md

 ## Deployment

 `.github/workflows/deploy.yml` installs dependencies, runs the markdown pipeline, builds with the repository-specific base href, and publishes via `actions/deploy-pages`.
 Ensure GitHub Pages is set to "GitHub Actions" in the repository settings.
+Deep links are handled via `src/404.html`; update the `BASE_PATH` constant inside that file if you ever change the repository name or GitHub Pages base path.